hanazuki/node-jsonnet/README.md

        .then(json => console.log(JSON.parse(json)));  // => 12
 ```

-The library is documented in the TypeScript type definitions at [`types/index.d.ts`](types/index.d.ts).
+The library is documented in the TypeScript type definitions at [`types/index.d.ts`](types/index.d.ts), and [HTML documentation](https://hanazuki.github.io/node-jsonnet/) is also available online.

 ## Install Requirements